Mr I. Mohammed – Head of History

 Each student will have their own set textbook and the History Department has a wide range of recently published books and resources, all specifically written for GCSE.
 We have many DVD’s and videos containing archive film and newsreels on all the major topics studied.
 The Department also has a notice board through which students can keep up to date with the latest developments and events in the subject of History.
 Students are also encouraged to use local libraries and the Internet to follow up their own interests.

 Students will be assessed through a range of homework and test-based tasks.
 This will include peer-assessment and evaluation.
 Students will sit two written exams each lasting 1 hour and 45 minutes.
-These will each make up 37.5% of the total GCSE mark and unit 3 will consist of coursework in the form of a controlled assessment activity which will make up the final 25% of the total GCSE mark.
+These will each make up 50% of the total GCSE mark.

 What will you learn?

-Students will study two units throughout the AS course.
-Each unit is 50% of the final AS grade.
+Students will study four units throughout the A-level course.
 The units have a sufficient chronological range enabling students to reflect on the theme of change and continuity as well as cause and consequence within the period.
 Students will be expected to see events in the wider historical perspective.
 The units include a study of important individuals, societies, changes, events and issues as well as an appreciation of different historical perspectives such as aesthetic, cultural, economic, ethnic, political, religious, scientific, social and technological.
+The course will provide students with a rich and diverse historical experience.

 British Period Study: British Government in the Age of Revolution 1783-1832